 The purpose of AdSense policy is to keep Google's Display and Search networks safe and clean for our advertisers, users, and publishers.
+To understand why we need policies and the role they play in the ads eco-system you can watch this video.
 We hope that all publishers participating in AdSense have a long and successful partnership with Google.
-To understand why we need policies and the role they play in the ads eco-system you can watch this video.
-For that to happen, it’s important that you familiarize yourself with the AdSense program policies.
-It’s important to make sure visitors to your pages are not misled and avoid any deceptive implementation that may bring accidental clicks.
-For more details, please check out our ad implementation policies.
+For that to happen, it’s important that you familiarize yourself with the AdSense Program policies.
+It’s also important to make sure visitors to your pages are not misled, and you avoid any deceptive implementation that may bring accidental clicks.
+For more details, see the ad implementation policies.

 - Part 1: Ad implementation